-In FY20, the southern pine beetle continued to threaten more timber in the southern region of the United States than any other forest insect.
+In FY21, the southern pine beetle continued to threaten more timber in the southern region of the United States than any other forest insect.
 In response to this ongoing risk, the MFC continued to partner with the USDA Forest Service's Forest Health Protection Program (Southern Region) to administer a Southern Pine Beetle (SPB) Prevention/Education Program.
 This program aims to teach landowners about the benefits of thinning, in order to reduce the risk of SPB hazards.
 The associated SPB cost-share program was designed to provide a financial incentive for landowners who applied approved first thinning management practices to their pine stands, to reduce their risk of southern pine beetle infestation.
-Financial incentives were also available to loggers working on SPB tracts in order to offset associated costs.